lnilya/scto_obsidian/1️⃣ Primary Sources/Pianka 1966.md

 > [!tldr] Summary 3/5
 > Review of 6 major theories of what causes species diversity, especially higher diversity in the tropics.
 But no clear answer is given which is more probable.

+> [!quote] Quotable
+> A good review of current theories on biodiversity can be found in [Pianka 1966].

 - Many animal taxa display latitudinal gradients.